 Padding, essentially white space around content or components, gives the UI breathing space and avoids overwhelming the user.
 Read more on white space in UI design here.

-2— Use color to make UI buttons look actionable
+2— Use color to make your UI button design actionable

 Users crave predictability and familiarity, so use color to help them identify and interpret your app’s content and interact with the right elements.
 Remember that whichever color palette you choose will determine how users will recognize and remember the elements in your user interface.
 The colors in your UI should help users navigate buttons and anticipate the actions behind each click, as well as match your brand.